mozilla-services/heka/docs/source/developing/plugin.rst

 For inputs, filters, and outputs, there's a 1:1 correspondence between sections specified in the config file and running plugin instances.
 This is not the case for splitters, decoders and encoders, however.
-Splitter, decoder and encoder sections register possible configurations, but actual running instances of these types aren't created until they are used by input or output plugins.
+Configuration sections for splitter, decoder and encoder plugins register *possible* configurations, but actual running instances of these types aren't created until they are used by input or output plugins.

 .. _plugin_config: